varelajp/chuck-norris-jokes-api-js-test/README.md

 Install
 ------------

-* Clone or donwload this repo on your PC.
+* Clone or donwload this repo.
 There's no need to configure anything to run it.<br>
 * Open the `api-chuck-norris.html` in your browser from anywhere on your file system.

 Live Demo